About HTTP header

 receives is the same as the one in its cache based on the

-values of last-modified
+values of last-modified and etag in

 the response header, and returns the status code

-if they are the same, and
+304 Not Modified if they are the same, and

 creates a response body from its cache.
 If so, it returns the

-status code 304 Not Modified
+status code 304 Not Modified and creates a

 response body from the cache.
 If you find many

-s in the server logs, you should set a longer
+304s in the server logs, you should set a longer

 cache period.